Notation#

 # a list of options beginning with a symbol in a list with

-square brace style
+square bracket style

 [task]